DotNetRussell/ShinobiShell/README.md

 optional arguments:
-  -h, --help            show this help message and exit -t, --ttyCheat        Shows tty shell cheat sheet (need a tty shell for shinobi shell to work) -c, --connect         Flag that indicates a reverse shell connection (use this on victim machine) -l LISTEN, --listen LISTEN
+  -h, --help            show this help message and exit -a, --autoload	Listens for a incoming shell.
+Then autoloads shinobi shell onto the target -t, --ttyCheat        Shows tty shell cheat sheet (need a tty shell for shinobi shell to work) -c, --connect         Flag that indicates a reverse shell connection (use this on victim machine) -l LISTEN, --listen LISTEN